immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28973 - [SC - Insight] Users CDPs can be removed unintentionally by CD....md

 # User's CDP's can be removed unintentionally by CDP Manager which will freeze user's collateral

-Submitted on Sun Mar 03 2024 15:16:50 GMT-0400 (Atlantic Standard Time) by @savi0ur for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 3rd 2024 at 21:16:50 UTC by @savi0ur for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28973